 For us, the most valuable component to this system is community.
 By looking deeper into soil health and taking the time to appreciate food that is grown properly, we start to look to the people we surround ourselves with more and more.
 We develop relationships with businesses that have abundant resources, we look to our neighbours who may be willing to trade their tomatoes for our cucumbers and we talk to our friends with whom we could share knowledge with in exchange for help in the garden.
 We are extremely lucky with the community that has built around this project over a few short years.
 Its amazing to see what a group of people can do when they collaborate and work together.

-We hold regular events both out here at Loop HQ and in the City at various partnering venues.
+We hold regular events out here at Loop HQ.
 Attending these events is a great way to learn new things, meet new people and get a little insight into what the work of a thriving community can accomplish.

-We also work closely with these guys, in various ways:
+We also work closely with these guys when we can: